mvaltas/devcli/CONTRIBUTING.rst

   provide the features necessary to help create and diagnose these interfaces, rather than functioning as the system itself.

-- **Disposability**: Under any circumstance, the system which *devcli* interfaces should rely on it to work.
+- **Disposability**: Under any circumstance, the system which *devcli* interfaces should not rely on it to work.
   It is meant to help developers, not to be the part of the system.
-Removing it should not be detrimental to the system.
+Removing it should not be detrimental to the system itself.